-Much like any other aspect of your business, planning is key; how to utilise and make the most of events is no different.
-As you have probably already realised from the above points, participating in an event is a lot of work and can be quite an investment.
+Much like any other aspect of your business, planning is key; how to utilize and make the most of events is no different.
+As you have probably already realized from the above points, participating in an event is a lot of work and can be quite an investment.

 - Identify your goals

 Figuring out your ideal outcome of the event is crucial.
 Finding out the reason why you need to attend will also make the next set of questions and planning a lot easier.
 Set targets and create a goal for why you are there.
 When planning your goals it is obviously crucial to understand the different kinds of events and what kind of event will be most valuable, for instance smaller or bigger, industry-specific or more general, geographic location of the audience/attendees, and so forth.

 - Do your research

 Discover what kind of people are going to be at the event.
 Go through the attendee list and see what companies, investors, or attendees you need to talk to.
 This is obviously a lot easier if you know why you are there and what you are trying to achieve.

 - Book meetings

 When you know your goal and who will be at the event, make sure you reach out to people.
 If current customers, clients, or partners are there, make sure to connect or invite them to drop by your stand.
 If you have a bunch of leads or potential clients in your CRM, reach out to them and invite them!
 Book meetings or contact the people you identified during your research.
 Often larger events will have some sort of meeting app to help you reach out and connect with people.

 When you have a stand at an event or conference you should send at least two people.
 If you only have one person they are tied to the stand and can’t move around much or attend meetings.
 If that one person is busy talking to a potential customer, everyone else coming to the stand might just move past without receiving any attention.